nebhale/git-pivotal-tracker-integration/README.md

 # Git Pivotal Tracker Integration

-This project provides a set of additional Git commands to help developers when working with [Pivotal Tracker][pivotal-tracker].
+`git-pivotal-tracker-integration` provides a set of additional Git commands to help developers when working with [Pivotal Tracker][pivotal-tracker].

 [pivotal-tracker]: http://www.pivotaltracker.com

 ## Installation
-The `git-pivotal-tracker-integration` requires at least **Ruby 2.0.0** and **Git 1.8.2.1** in order to run.
+`git-pivotal-tracker-integration` requires at least **Ruby 2.0.0** and **Git 1.8.2.1** in order to run.
 In order to install it, do the following:

 ```plain
 $ gem install git-pivotal-tracker-integration